NetLogo/beginners-interactive-netlogo-dictionary/app/static/md/let.md

 Once you create a local variable with `let`, you can then use the `set` primitive to assign it a new value. `let` is very useful for calculating temporary values or creating temporary agentsets.
-For example, if we wanted to a turtle to roll 6 dices and report the sum of the dices, we could use `let` as shown below:
+For example, if we wanted a turtle to roll 6 dices and report the sum of the dices, we could use `let` as shown below: